-We are a democratic movement for international solidarity that supports partners in the Global South in the pursuit of alternatives to unjust social, political and economic structures.
+We are a democratic movement for international solidarity that supports partners in the Global South in the pursuit of alternatives to unjust social, political, economic and environmental structures.

-Join us to educate Canadians about the causes of the impoverishment of peoples and to mobilize them to act for change.
-In the struggle for human dignity, we unite with social change groups in the North and the South.
+We educate Canadians about the causes of the impoverishment of peoples and to mobilize them to act for change.

 Development and Peace — Caritas Canada is beginning a new campaign cycle this year.
 Taking off from our Orientation Assembly in June 2022 and inspired by Pope Francis’s October 2021 address to the World Meeting of Popular Movements, we have chosen Create Hope as our guiding theme for the next five years.

 To create hope in this first year, we will Stand for the Land in solidarity with our sisters and brothers who are defending their territories in the Global South by protecting their lands and waters, the environment and human life.
 Do join this Share Lent campaign!

 Once again, we come to Palm Sunday, the last Sunday in Lent, when we hear two impactful stories: the first, that of Jesus’s triumphant entry into Jerusalem; the second, that of His crucifixion.

 This Solidarity Sunday, we are called to Stand for the Land through a joint expression of faith and almsgiving.